stellar-deprecated/kelp/examples/walkthroughs/trader/buysell.md

 # How To Make a Market for a Stablecoin

-This guide shows you how to setup a `trader` bot using the [buysell](../../../trader/strategy/buysell.go) strategy.
+This guide shows you how to setup the `kelp` bot using the [buysell](../../../plugins/buysellStrategy.go) strategy.
 We'll configure it to make a market for a stablecoin against against the XLM asset.

 This strategy buys low and sells high with a pre-defined [spread](https://en.wikipedia.org/wiki/Bid%E2%80%93ask_spread) and [priceFeed](../../../api/pricefeed.go).